-Alcanada is the course I take people to when I want them to come home with a story.
-It might be the most memorable round on the island.
-The lighthouse changes everything.
+Alcanada is the course I take people to when I want them to go home remembering one round in particular.
+It might be the most memorable day on the island.
+The lighthouse and the views on many of the holes help, but the course stands up on its own too.

 The Setting